 Rain, thunderstorms, and flooding can be hard on the trails.
 Visitors are encouraged to check for updates before their visit and to follow all posted trail and parking area closing signs.
 For safety reasons, trails are closed to all users while trail crews are using equipment to complete repairs and maintenance.
-The following list reflects the most up to date trail closings and construction projects as of Dec.
-28, 2015.
+The following list reflects the most up to date trail closings and construction projects as of July 27, 2016.

 Ohio & Erie Canal Towpath Trail (western Stark County)|

-The entire Mahoning Valley Trail in Alliance
+Mahoning Valley Trail (Alliance)

-Sippo Valley Trail
+Sippo Valley Trail (western Stark County)

 We will continue to evaluate trail width and parking areas for user safety.
 While equestrian usage is not encouraged until a master plan is developed, all horses should use the berm to the side of the limestone sections between Deermont Ave. and Deerfield Ave.
 Just under 8 miles of the Sippo Valley Trail connects to the Towpath Trail in Massillon and continues west into Wayne County, ending in Dalton.